 Tsubasa Reservoir Chronicle- I say these are in no particular order, but Tsubasa is definitely number 1.
 It changed my life.
 KuroFai is my eternal OTP, by the way.
 I loved all the characters.
 Yes, even CSyaoran.
 Actually, he and Fai flip flop for the position of my favorite character.

 Pandora Hearts- I'm going out to by the final volume tomorrow, and already my life feels empty.
 It's a great story.
+It's hard to explain what it's about though, without going into the whole story.
 My favorite character is Gilbert.

 Magi- Don't ask me who my favorite character is, cause I don't know.
 Sometimes I think Alibaba, sometimes I think Sinbad, sometimes Jafar.
 I hope it doesn't end too sadly.
 Though I don't have much hope.
 PS: If anyway can clear it up for me on how Magi is pronounced, that'd be amazing.
 I hear it all kinds of ways.